KareemAlkhaleefa/KareemAlkhaleefa/README.md

 ## 🚀 What I'm Up To

--🚀 Building full-stack applications with Next.js and FastAPI -💻 Working with Python and Java
+- 💻 Shipping two full-stack projects this month with Next.js and FastAPI
+- 📚 Deepening my understanding of system design and scalable architectures
+- 🎯 Preparing to join the Minneapolis/St. Paul tech scene

 Check out my portfolio:
 👉 **https://kareem.sh**